 This page describes how Chargify handles billing for the Chargify service.
 It covers how we bill for the new pricing plans (launched Feb 1st, 2017), which are based on charging a percentage of revenue that you bill through Chargify.

 The aspects of usage that we consider when determining your bill depend on the plan to which you are subscribed.
-The details are always kept up-to-date on our Plans & Pricing Page.

 In general, we consider the following aspects of usage: